 If you ever think that strength is only male’s domain, meet Mother Durga!
-She is not only a fearsome fighter celebrated across the three worlds as Mahishasura-mardini for Her heroic feat of killing the otherwise invincible demon king Mahishasura, Durga Devi is famed for Her exceedingly exquisite beauty that perpetually remains an unsurpassable marvel of God’s perceivable domain.
+She is not only a fearsome fighter celebrated across the three worlds as Mahishasura-mardini for Her heroic feat of killing the otherwise invincible demon king Mahishasura, Durga Devi is famed for Her exceedingly exquisite beauty that perpetually remains an unsurpassable marvel of God’s perceivable realm.

 With these apparently contradictory yet unique characteristics, it is no fault of mortal beings to quickly assume that Durga Devi must be an imagination of a novelist, storyteller, or a poet.
 The modern trend, especially among scholars and leaders, is to call ancient events a myth just because they are not comprehensible by ordinary human brain.
 Such conclusions are a clear sign of poor fund of knowledge regarding the very purpose of cosmic creation.
 There have been even attempts to present Ma Durga as a mere symbol of victory of good over evil.

 The reality, however, is different.
 The super excellent beauty possessed by Her and the formidable weapons held in Her mighty arms are transcendental reality.
 Being the personification of the aggregate feminine principle of material nature, Her appearance is inconceivably gorgeous and Her activities equally enthralling.
 The mighty weapons in Her hands are presented to Her by real celestial beings like King Indra, Lord Brahma, Lord Shiva and Lord Vishnu Himself.
 The ferocious lion who She rides on is not symbolic either.